 “Bạc tình bạc nghĩa” or “Bạc như vôi” (as silver as quicklime) – to say someone no longer feels thankful or appreciates what the other has done for him/ her.

-As same as in China or some other countries, red color is considered a lucky color in Vietnam.
-Vietnamese people also celebrate the Chinese New Year and the red color is mainly used in this holiday.
+As same as in China and some other countries, red color is considered a lucky color in Vietnam.
+Vietnamese people also celebrate the Chinese New Year, and the red color is mainly used in this holiday.
 Locals usually wear red clothes to visit relatives and friends as they want to bring luck and happiness to the people they care about.
-Lucky money is put in a red envelope, then is given to children or old people to wish them the best new year.
+Lucky money is put in a red envelope, then given to children or old people to wish them the best New Year.

 The red color is also used in wedding parties.
-You will see people decorate a wedding party with red color a lot.
+You will see people decorate a wedding party with red color a lot of.
 They also use a red fabric to cover a tray of wedding things when the family of the groom comes to talk with the family of the bride before their wedding party.
-The wedding dress, however, is not commonly red but white as white means purity to Vietnamese people.
+The wedding dress, however, is not commonly red but white, as white means purity to Vietnamese people.

-Vietnam flag has a yellow star on a red background.
-The yellow star represents the soul of the united nation.
-Five-pointed parts of the star are associated with five main classes in Vietnam: workers, peasants, soldiers, intellectuals, and businessmen.
+The Vietnam flag has a yellow star on a red background.
+The yellow star represents the soul of the United Nations.
+The five-pointed parts of the star are associated with five main classes in Vietnam: workers, peasants, soldiers, intellectuals, and businessmen.
 The red background symbolizes bloodshed, revolution, and struggle.

 You may agree with me that life is much more beautiful when it has different colors.
 Now you can use the Vietnamese colors to describe everything around you in the Vietnamese language.
-Don't forget some Vietnamese color idioms that are very useful when you talk with a Vietnamese person.
-If you want to learn more Vietnamese and how to describe things with colors, try Ling App with a lot of fun mini-games, exercises, and an AI chatbot to practice with.
+Don’t forget some Vietnamese color idioms that are very useful when you talk with a Vietnamese person.
+If you want to learn more Vietnamese and how to describe things with colors, try the Ling app, with a lot of fun mini-games, exercises, and an AI chatbot to practice with.